proinsias/an-independent-mind/docs/Programming MOC.md

 > What one programmer can do in one month, two programmers can do in two months.

 – Frederick P. Brooks

+> Debugging is twice as hard as writing the code in the first place.
+Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it.

+– Brian Kernighan

 ## Links